 The current best rates for 20-year loans are the following:

 The above rates are for fixed-rate loans.
-Many lenders do offer 20-year variable rate loans, but opting for a variable-rate loan over such a long period is likely a mistake.
-If rates drop in the future, borrowers can always refinance again to get the better rates, but if rates increase in the future, borrowers on variable-rate loans are stuck.
+Many lenders do offer 20-year variable-rate loans, but opting for a variable-rate loan over such a long period is likely a mistake.
+If rates drop in the future, borrowers can always refinance again to get better rates, but if rates increase in the future, borrowers on variable-rate loans are stuck.

 Final Thought: Remember the Big Picture